-13.6 Although reception of SafetyNET traffic is automatic, the shipboard operator must set up the receiver properly before the start of the voyage as follows:

-- .1 Selecting the appropriate satellite ocean region if the ship is navigating in an overlap area of two or three satellites. - .2 Selecting one or more of the following (as appropriate): - a) current NAVAREA/METAREA or Sub-area designator.
+- 13.6 Although the reception of SafetyNET service broadcasts are automatic, the shipboard operator must set up the receiver properly before the start of the voyage as follows: - .1 Selecting the appropriate satellite Ocean Region if the ship is navigating in an overlap area of two or three satellites. - .2 Selecting one or more of the following (as appropriate): - a) current NAVAREA/METAREA or Sub-area designator.
 On some MES models this function is automatic, on others manual, and it requires an initial setup of the current NAVAREA/METAREA.
 When this ship moves to another area, a new setup should again be performed manually.
-Please check with the manufacturer's handbook. - b) additional NAVAREA/METAREA designator(s);
+Please check with the manufacturer's handbook. - b) additional NAVAREA/METAREA designator(s); - relevant coastal warning area identification letter and subject indicator characters; - d) fixed position(s).